rajkumara2002/RK/my protfolio/README.md

 Contributions are welcome!
 If you have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## 📬 Contact
-Feel free to reach out to me through the contact form on the website or connect with me on [LinkedIn]("https://www.linkedin.com/in/rajkumar-anbazhagan-425519297").
+Feel free to reach out to me through the contact form on the website or connect with me on LinkedIn - https://www.linkedin.com/in/rajkumar-anbazhagan-425519297/.